 Do you want to change the default media upload location in WordPress?

-In this article, we’ll show you how to change the default media upload location in WordPress.
+In this article, we will show you how to change the default media upload location in WordPress.

 Why Change the Default Media Upload Location?

-Having said that, let’s take a look at how to change the default media upload location in WordPress.
+Having said that, let’s take a look at how to change the default media upload location in WordPress, step-by-step.

 Changing the Default Media Upload Location in WordPress